SajavaC/SalesDB/README.md

 Identifies stores that appear in newly imported sales data but are not yet included in the master store table.

 **Business Value:** Helps detect newly opened stores or store name changes before they affect reports and analysis.

----

-### Stage 2: Sales Consolidation & Data Transformation

-This stage converts sales data from different sources into a consistent format for comparison.

 #### `z_1CupBag.sql`, `z_12ozcup.sql`, `z_Granola.sql` (Select three products as examples from the full product range)
  Extract sales quantities for specific products and packaging materials from both main menu items and modifiers.